sonoware/sidescantools/README.md

    - Apply sharpening filter
    - Apply one of two **Gain Normalization** Strategies:

-     - Beam-angle Correction (BAC): Average intensities **per beam angle** over all pings in a single file
+     - Beam Angle Correction (BAC): Average intensities **per beam angle** over all pings in a single file
      - Empirical Gain Normalization (EGN): Average intensities **per beam angle and distance** over all pings of all loaded files

    **_Notes_**: